g8os/EFBD/docs/nbd/backendstorage.md

 ## SemiDeduped Storage

-Boot vdisks are special, as in that they usually have a template (see: root storage) defined.
+Boot vdisks are special, as in that they usually have a template storage defined.
 In such cases we have a vdisk which is mostly deduped, but partly nondeduped.
 Effecitvaly it will have a storage type which composes both a [deduped][ardb.deduped] and [nondeduped][ardb.nondeduped] storage, and both internal storages use the same data storage servers.